-The United States has not abandoned the process despite the completion of the U.S. withdrawal in December 2011.
-Senior U.S. officials said in November 2011 that, through OSC-I facilities in Nineveh Province, the United States will continue to participate in coordinating confidence-building joint patrols and checkpoints manned by Iraqi Security Force personnel and members of the security forces of the KRG.
-However, the United States will not participate in the patrols and checkpoints which are conducted along lines separating KRG-controlled territory from central-government administered areas.
+The United States continues to participate in the process despite the completion of the U.S. withdrawal in December 2011.
+Through the Office of Security Cooperation-Iraq (OSC-I) facilities in Nineveh Province, the United States helps coordinate the joint patrols and checkpoints even though no U.S. forces participate in them.
 Previously, some have advanced alternatives to U.S. force participation in the CSM, including giving the U.S role to a United Nations force, NATO, or civilians (Iraqi or international).
 It is not clear that any of these alternative ideas are supported by Iraqi factions.

-KRG Oil Exports
+KRG Oil Exports/Oil Laws

 Another issue remains over the ability of the Kurds to export oil that is discovered and extracted in the KRG region.
 Oil exports from the KRG had been suspended during 2010 over central government opposition to proposed mechanisms for paying the international investors who are performing the extraction and exportation.
 However, Ambassador Jeffries testified on February 1, 2011, that, as a consequence of the formation of a government and greater factional harmony, a compromise had been reached that would allow the KRG energy exports to resume, and exportation of about 100,000 barrels of crude oil per day has resumed from the KRG fields as of March 1, 2011.
 Still, the Kurds have opposed draft oil laws adopted by the Iraqi cabinet in late August 2011, and sent on to the COR for ratification, as favoring a centralized energy sector that would impinge on KRG control of its energy resources.
-In connection with the visit of KRG Prime Minister Salih, Kurdish representatives told the author on November 8, 2011, that it is likely that the oil laws would taken up by the COR, after further negotiation, by the end of 2011.18
+In connection with the visit of KRG Prime Minister Salih, Kurdish representatives told the author on November 8, 2011, that it is likely that the oil laws would taken up by the COR, after further negotiation, by the end of 2011.
+However, in part due to the political crisis discussed further below, there has been no further action on this issue to date.